About Us

 Christina Hoenow

-As Program Associate for COMPASS, Christina supports the Strategic Engagement program through policy research, legislative monitoring, and background research.
+As Program Manager for COMPASS, Christina supports the Strategic Engagement program through policy research, legislative monitoring, and background research.
 A passionate advocate for effective science communication, Christina also supports the policy team’s science communication trainings which help scientists effectively and efficiently share the critical value of their work with policy makers.

 Prior to joining COMPASS Christina worked as a marine protected area analyst for the Marine Conservation Institute where she contributed to a global audit of marine protected area effectiveness as well as contributing to the Blue Parks program.
 Christina holds a M.A. from the University of Rhode Island in Marine Affairs, a MLitt from the University of St Andrews in International Security Studies, and a dual B.A. from Washington & Jefferson College in Political Science and History.